dharshanpt/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ● Enables quick verification by employers or other institutions.
 ● Shows how blockchain can be used in education and credential verification.
 ```
+# Output:
 ![alt text](<Full output.png>)
 ![alt text](<Output 2.png>)
 # Result:
-To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity is successfully executed.
+   Thus,to develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity is successfully executed.